DataTalksClub/mlops-zoomcamp/cohorts/2024/04-deployment/homework.md

 docker push agrigorev/zoomcamp-model:mlops-2024-3.10.13-slim
 ```

+This is just for your reference, you don't need to do it.

 ## Submit the results

-* Submit your results here: TBA
+* Submit your results here: https://courses.datatalks.club/mlops-zoomcamp-2024/homework/hw4
 * It's possible that your answers won't match exactly.
 If it's the case, select the closest one.